Short Cross interview with Velpo Robertson

 We pressed 500 copies and sold about 400.

 Two side notes: Nick Colleran played the slide guitar on “On My Own” and my friend, Bill Coon, should actually be credited as co-writer.
 Somewhere in filling out the copyright forms his name didn’t get added so I’d like to correct that here.

-Nick Colleran, who had produced our single, was the majority owner of Alpha and the "Arising" LP was the first record recorded there before they opened for business.
+It was released in March 1972.
+We had recorded it December 23-27, 1971 at Alpha Audio in Richmond.
+I remember recording on Christmas Eve and Christmas Day.
+Nick Colleran, who had produced our single, was the majority owner of Alpha and the Arising LP was the first record recorded there before they opened for business.
 I should mention here that Steve Hicks had been replaced by our original bass player, Dudley Sharp, sometime in the summer of 1971.
 The Grizly label was not really a label at all and ours was the only record released on that label.